Kong/docs.konghq.com/app/_src/gateway/reference/configuration/configuration-3.7.x.md

 ### admin_gui_header_txt
 {:.badge .free}

-Sets text for Kong Manager Header Banner.
+Sets the text for the Kong Manager header banner.

-Header Banner is not shown if this config is empty.
+Header banner is not shown if this config is empty.